bobblet11/sentinel-backend/README.md

     *   Open the integrated terminal in VS Code (`Ctrl+` ` ` or `Cmd+` ` ` on Mac).
 This is a terminal *inside* the container.
     *   Run all the services defined in our simulation using Docker Compose:
         ```bash
-        docker-compose up --build
+        ./scripts/clean.sh && ./scripts/build.sh && ./scripts/deploy.sh
         ```
-    *   You will see the logs from all the microservices streaming in this terminal.
-    *   **Note**: PostgreSQL starts automatically with the dev container, but you can also run individual services:
-        ```bash
-        # Start specific services
-        docker compose up postgres db-service -d

-        # Start all services
-        docker compose up --build
-        ```

 3.  **Stopping the Services:**
     *   Press `Ctrl+C` in the terminal where `docker-compose` is running.
-    *   To fully remove the containers and networks, run:
+    *   Double check by running
         ```bash
-        docker-compose down
+        sudo docker-compose down
         ```

 ## Managing Python Dependencies

-All Python packages for the project are managed by the `.devcontainer/environment.yml` file. **Do not use `pip install` directly in the terminal for permanent changes.**
+All Python packages for the development environment are managed by the `.devcontainer/environment.yml` file. **Do not use `pip install` directly in the terminal for permanent changes.**

 To add a new Python package:

 1. Open the `.devcontainer/environment.yml` file.
-2. Add the package name (e.g., `new-package-name`) to the `pip:` section.
+2. Add the package name (e.g., `new-package-name`) to the `pip:` section if handled by pip.
+Otherwise, just make a entry under dependencies.
 3. Save the file.
 4. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
 5. Run the command: **"Dev Containers: Rebuild and Reopen in Container"**.